cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Setup

-For CPace both communication partners need to agree on a common cipher suite which consists of choosing a common hash function H and an elliptic curve group G.
+For CPace both communication partners need to agree on a common cipher suite which consists of choosing a common hash function H and an elliptic curve environment G. With "environment" we denote a compilation of all of an elliptic curve group with an associated Diffie-Hellman protocol and a mapping primitive.

+Throughout this document we will be using an object-style notation such as X.constant_name and X.function_name(a) for refering to constants and functions applying to G and H.

 With H we denote a hash primitive with a hash function H.hash(m,l) that operates on an input octet string m and returns a hash result containing the first l result octets calculated by the primitive.

-A given hash function H is characterized by its input and its preferred output sizes.
-We use an object-style notation H.constant_name.
+Common choices for H might be SHA512 {{?RFC6234}} or SHAKE256 {{FIPS202}}.
+For considering both, variable-output-length primitives and fixed-length output primitives we use the following notations and definitions which were chosen in line with the definitions in {?RFC6234}}

-With H.b_in_bytes we denote the preferred output size in bytes of the primitive such that the hash function returns the full length of the hash if the second length parameter is not
+With H.b_in_bytes we denote the default output size in bytes corresponding to the symmetric security level of the primitive.
+E.g. H.b_in_bytes = 64 for SHA512 and SHAKE256 and H.b_in_bytes = 32 for
-given: H.hash(m) = H.hash(m, H.b_in_bytes).
+SHA256 and SHAKE128.
+We use the notation H.hash(m) = H.hash(m, H.b_in_bytes) and let the hash primitive
+output the default length if no length parameter is given.

 With H.bmax_in_bytes we denote the maximum output size in octets supported by the hash primitive.

-A first common choice for H is SHA512 {{?RFC6234}} where b_in_bytes = bmax_in_bytes = 64
-as a fixed-length output of 64 bytes is produced.
-Another suitable choice for H is SHAKE256 {{FIPS202}} which is also designed for a preferred length and security parameter of b_in_bytes = 64 but which allows for variable-length outputs without a fixed limit bmax_in_bytes.

 With H.s_in_bytes we denote the input block size used by H.
-For SHA512, e.g. the input block size s_in_bytes is 128, while for SHAKE256 the
-input block size amounts to 136 bytes.
+For instance, for SHA512 the input block size s_in_bytes is 128, while for SHAKE256 the input block size amounts to 136 bytes.

 For a given group G this document specifies how to define the following set of group-specific